 Colombia also produces a variety of globally recognized products.
 On the one end, we have the purest emeralds, of which are primarily extracted from the Boyacá mine, and that have gone on to inspire ancient legends.
 On the other end, Colombian coffee has been recognized as one of the best brews in the world due to its smoothness.
 We even have a region specifically dedicated to coffee production and tourism.
 Colombia is also known for its beautiful flowers that our temperate climate allows us to produce year-round.
 Finally, if you come to Colombia, the food will inspire you with its quality and variety.

 The country and its industry are currently in a period of rapid growth after the finalization of the Peace Agreement between the government and the guerrilla group FARC-EP.
 While some problems may linger, we have opened our doors to the world to show them the richness and beauty of this incredible country.

 HISTORY OF COLOMBIA

 Upon arriving in the territory that today is known as Colombia, the first settlers laid roots that are still visible today.
 They formed tribes and organizations that resulted in incredible societies, with the most notable being that of the Musicas.
 The Musicas occupied the territory known today as Savannas of Bogota, and they are considered one of the four great civilizations in the Americas, together with the Mayas, Incas, and Aztecs.

 The Spanish arrived in the 16th century and conquered the majority of this territory.
 The Spaniards established their own systems and institutors to govern based on directives from Spain.
-Spanish Colonization ended at the beginning of the 19th century with the Wars of Independence that freed the majority of Ibo-American territories.
+Spanish Colonization ended at the beginning of the 19th century with the Wars of Independence that freed the majority of Latin American territories.